On Money, Travelling, And Reaching Your Dreams

 If you really want to achieve your travel goals, you will find a way.
 There is always a way.

-Even if you are a kid with only 400€/month to spend on all your expenses.
+Even if you are a kid with just 400€/month to spend on all your expenses.

 Go out there and make a plan.
 Then, follow it through.